How To Choose the Right Outdoor Decking Material

 Composite decking mimics the look of natural wood but varies in appearance and performance depending upon the manufacturer and the ratio of plastic to wood in the mix, usually about 50-60% wood products.

-Although composite decking can’t be stained or painted like natural wood, many manufacturers produce boards in several colors.
+Although composite decking can’t be stained or painted like natural wood, manufacturers produce boards in a range of colors.
 Since the color is throughout the material, chips and scrapes don’t require restaining to maintain a consistent appearance.
 And because of the high wood content, the uncolored composite boards weather to a pleasing silver-gray.

 There are a few other choices in decking – Fiberglass Reinforced Plastic (FRP) for example, but they look much less like “traditional” decking than natural wood or wood composite.
 All-plastic and aluminum decking products also require the use of a large number of end caps, specialized fasteners, and other proprietary parts and pieces that can detract from the overall appearance of the deck.